lucy-sha512/archethic-docs/docs/learn/arch_consensus.md

 Rotating Keys = Hash(Node public key, Daily Nonce, Hash(Transaction))

-The purpose of the rotating keys calculation is to provide an unpredictable and repro- ducible ordered list of the allowed nodes.
+The purpose of the rotating keys calculation is to provide an unpredictable and reproducible ordered list of the allowed nodes.
 The scheduling thus obtained allows each of the nodes to find autonomously and share the list of nodes that will be in charge of the validation of the transaction.
 They produces a proof, named: `Proof of Election` which can be verified by any other nodes to ensure the right election of nodes.

 From this algorithm, we get a list of nodes which can be filtered according to the constraints of the validation of the transaction.
 - P2P availability
 - Geographical distribution
-- Availability of the nodes

 ## Workflow